cap-js/docs/guides/databases-hana.md

 ### Native Associations

-In previous CAP releases, CDS associations were by default reflected in the respective SAP HANA database tables and views by _Native HANA Associations_ (HANA SQL clause `WITH ASSOCIATIONS`).
+In previous CAP releases, CDS associations were by default reflected in SAP HANA database tables and views by _Native HANA Associations_ (HANA SQL clause `WITH ASSOCIATIONS`).
-But the presence of such native associations increases (re-)deploy times:
+But the presence of such native associations significantly increases (re-)deploy times:
 They need to be validated in the HDI deployment, and they can introduce indirect dependencies between other objects, which can trigger other unnecessary revalidations or even unnecessary drop/create of indexes.